 In connection with the adoption of the 2012 Plan the board of directors terminated the 2006 Plan effective as of July 27, 2012, and no further awards may be granted under the 2006 Plan after such date.
-However, the termination of the 2006 Plan did not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan continue to govern outstanding awards granted under the 2006 Plan.
-The options granted under the 2006 Plan expire 10 years after the date of grant.
-Subject to the grantee's continued employment with us, all options granted under the plan generally vest 20% on each of the first five anniversaries of the date of grant.
+However, the termination of the 2006 Plan did not affect awards outstanding under the 2006 Plan at the time of its termination and the terms of the 2006 Plan continue to govern outstanding awards granted under the 2006 Plan expire 10 years after the date of grant.
+The outstanding options under the 2006 Plan were fully vested as of December 25, 2016.